ThibeauK/forumistic-blog/posts/post3.md

 Rule 4: You can close your forum post with a useful expression + the nickname/name of the person you are replying to and your own name or nickname.
 This part is sometimes omitted in real forum posts.
 Nevertheless, I recommend you include it.

+.
 	e.g. Have a nice day, bohemian!
-				Rob
+			Bob

 Rule 5: Use informal language, but precise.